Cory-D/fairly_FASTQ_overlap_remover/README.txt

                         Gzip compression level (1-9).
 Default is '1' (most reasonable for speed and size).
 Choose '0' if working with uncompressed files.

-The purpose of this script is to remove likely duplicates before mapping FASTQ to a reference genome.
+The purpose of this script is to remove FASTQ entries that may be duplicates before mapping FASTQ to a reference genome.

 It is implemented in Python 3 (version 3.9.4) with a Pandas dependency (Pandas 1.2.4 tested here).